Agamemnon's council

 This difference between Odysseus and Achilles shows why Achilles is the greater hero: Achilles, like Hector, is

-a hero of shame.
-Odysseus does not seem to know any (Il 8.92).
+a hero of shame, not ultimately a calculating one.
+Odysseus does not seem to know any (Il 8.92) shame.

 So, not only is Achilles greater than any of the other heroes, he is all of them.
 There is no questioning